AI-Wars-Soc/submission-runner/README.md

  - `SANDBOX_COMMAND_TIMEOUT` gives the total time that python is allowed to execute for.
 Eg. '10s'
  - `SANDBOX_CONTAINER_TIMEOUT` gives the overall timeout for containers before they kill themselves.
 Eg. '12s'
- - `SANDBOX_PARSER_TIMEOUT` gives the number of seconds that the parser will wait for the program to finish outputting before it kills the container.
-Eg. '11'
+ - `SANDBOX_PARSER_TIMEOUT` gives the number of seconds that the parser will wait for the program to finish outputting before it kills the container, eg. '11'.
+This should be the primary timeout, and so should be smaller than the other timeouts
  - `SANDBOX_API_DEBUG` enables debug mode in Flask
  - `SANDBOX_MEM_LIMIT` is per container, given in the form 100000b, 1000k, 128m, 1g, etc
  - `SANDBOX_CPU_COUNT` is the total amount of cpu that the sandbox can use.
 For example, '0.5'